Because they love snowboarding more than anything, they want to enjoy it to the fullest.

 Recently, when snow gets on the ventilation at the top of the goggles, it causes them to fog up, so I've been thinking about a good way to prevent this with a beanie.
 How can I stop worrying about my head and focus on skiing?
 It's a matter of practicing on the field and repeating trial and error, but there's meaning in continuing to do this sincerely, and that's what makes the LADE beanie so special."

-They make it, wear it in the mountains, and make it again.
-This is how LADE evolves and becomes more refined.
+He makes them, wears them in the mountains, and makes more.
+That's how LADE evolves and becomes even more refined.

 "Since moving to Obanazawa, I've started thinking not only about my work at LADE and my family, but also about things like 'passing the baton to the next generation.'

-When I watch the local kids, I get the idea.
-If they love snowboarding and are passionate about it, they should pursue it with all their might.
-I want to help them create a path that will bring them happiness down the line.
+Watching the local kids, I think: If they love snowboarding and are passionate about it, then they should pursue it wholeheartedly.
+I want to create a path for them that will lead to happiness.

-Their passion and mountain experiences will be a valuable asset and tool if they grow up and work at LADE.
-If LADE grows, it will be able to employ many more creators.
-If this ski resort and the local industry continue to thrive, it will likely remain a place that the next generation can enjoy.
-I began to think about doing what I can for the future.
+That passion and experience in the mountains will be a wonderful asset and tool if they grow up and work for LADE.
+If LADE grows, we can employ many more craftspeople.
+If this ski resort and the local industry thrive, I think this place will continue to be a place that the next generation can enjoy.
+I've come to think about wanting to do what I can for the future.

 "LADE wants to continue to exist as a brand that can create original beanies that people who are looking for the most fun way to play that suits their own individuality and lifestyle can wear, that they can feel a deep attachment to and that they can use for a long time, and as a brand that can support the happiness of children."